opengeospatial/ontology-crs/discussion-paper.md

 # Intro

+Coordinate reference systems are an integral part of any representation of geospatial data.
+Coordinate reference systems help to relate coordinates of given geometry representations with actual positions on Earth or any other referencable planetoid.
+Over the centuries, countries and mapping agencies have created hundreds of different coordinate reference system types which vary be their area of validity, their types (2D, 3D), their projections and various other parameters.

+## Definition

+Essential elements of a coordinate reference system include:
+* The coordinate system in which the coordinates are defined
+* A reference to e.g. planetoid to which the coordinates are related

+## Coordinate reference system identifiers and registries

+Definitions of coordinate reference systems are often assigned identifiers and registered in specialized registry portals such as the EPSG repository.
+The actual defintions of CRS behind such registries, e.g. the EPSG database is often used in software libraries and database implementations to allow for conversions between geospatial data served in different coordinate reference system definitions.
+For linked data based databases, but also spatial relational databases such as PostGIS, the EPSG database as either a relational database table or as a separate provided database are state of the art tools to allow a conversions between geometries.

 # Benefits of an Ontology
+This section outlines benefits of an ontology in general, but with particular focus on coordinate reference systems.
+Ontologies are the standard way of describing semantic data on the web, i.e. a way for semantically described data to be machine-accessible and human-accessible at the same time.

 ## Authoritative CRS registries as Web data
 The main interest of publishing authoritative CRS registries as Web data is to allow applications that implement GeoSPARQL, especially triplestores, to be able to manipulate coordinates defined in any CRS, as long as its definition is accessible through its URI.
 For the moment, triplestores only handle a limited number of hard-coded coordinate systems.
 For users, this means that there is very little choice as to which CRS to use, and it must be chosen before transforming the data into GeoSPARQL because the possibilities of transforming from one CRS to another are very limited or non-existent.